 This programme also welcomes applications from non-traditional entry students who have had a break from education, and those who wish to move into the social science area or care disciplines, as well as international applicants (subject to minimum English language requirements).

-The post-graduate route is multifaceted and not all graduates will choose to pursue postgraduate qualifications in Psychology or in Counselling.
-The structure, nature and content of this unique joint honours programme allows our students to develop strong analytical and transferable skills welcomed by many sectors including Education, Social Care, Nursing and allied professions, Business and HR.
-Many of our non-standard entry students already have a professional career (recent examples include nursing, physiotherapy and careers in mental health) and use their degree to further their career.
+The postgraduate route is multifaceted, and not all graduates will choose to pursue postgraduate qualifications in Psychology or Counselling.
+The structure, nature and content of this unique programme allows students to develop strong analytical and transferable skills welcomed by many sectors including Education, Social Care, Nursing and allied professions, Business and HR.
+Many of our non-standard entry students already have a professional career (recent examples include nursing, physiotherapy, and careers in mental health) and use their degree to further their career.

-Students who graduate with a minimum lower second class honours classification (2:2) are eligible for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
-This indicates that students have met the curriculum requirements derived from the Quality Assurance Agency’s (2007) subject benchmark statement for Psychology, and is often an important prerequisite for students wishing to go on to further post-graduate study or training in psychology.
+Students who graduate with a minimum lower second-class honours classification (2:2) are eligible for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
+This indicates that students have met the curriculum requirements derived from the Quality Assurance Agency’s (2019) subject benchmark statement for Psychology and is often an important prerequisite for students wishing to go on to further postgraduate study or training in psychology.

-Over the past five years the programme has seen a large proportion of its students graduating with 2:1 honours and above and progressing on to further postgraduate training on BPS-accredited postgraduate courses (popular routes being Master’s in Clinical/Abnormal Psychology, Occupational Psychology and Health Psychology), as well as a pursuing a Masters qualification on the MSc in Applied Social and Health Psychology offered at UWTSD.
+Over the years, the programme has seen a large proportion of students graduating with 2:1 honours and above, and progressing on to further postgraduate training on BPS-accredited postgraduate courses (popular routes being Clinical Psychology, Occupational Psychology and Health Psychology), as well as pursuing a Masters qualification on the MSc in Applied Psychology or the MA in Advanced Counselling Theory and Research offered at UWTSD.

-An increasing number of students are also choosing to pursue practice-based postgraduate counselling training at postgraduate or master’s level through the postgraduate portfolio offered at UWTSD, and a number of students stay with us to train for a qualification on the MA Psychotherapeutic Practice: Humanistic programme.
+An increasing number of students are also choosing to pursue practice-based postgraduate counselling training at postgraduate, or master’s level through the postgraduate portfolio offered at UWTSD, and several students stay with us to train for qualification on the MA Psychotherapeutic Practice: Humanistic programme.

-2. Students are required to gain 20 hours of volunteer placement experience throughout the second year, for which a DBS may be required (see above).
+Students are required to gain practical placement experience throughout the second year, for which a DBS may be required (see above).
 This placement will also incur travel and refreshments costs that will be payable by the student.

-3. The School also offers students optional opportunities to partake in visits beyond the campus, for example, Cardiff or London.
-The costs of these optional visits and activities are incurred by the students.
+The department also offers students optional opportunities to partake in visits beyond the campus, for example, Cardiff or London.
+The students incur the costs of these optional visits and activities.

 The teaching team on this programme offer a mix of expertise in experimental psychology, applied health psychology, therapeutic counselling practice and psychotherapeutic approaches.
 This diverse mix of skills and experience inform both the teaching and research areas across all programmes within School, and creates an exciting and dynamic learning environment where students can flourish and develop strong academic, research and transferable skills.